MY Titanic: Description

 Originally built in 1971, Titanic is a former research/fishing boat.
 She is 78.64 m long, with a beam of 11.00 m and a depth of 8.01 m.
 She is powered by four Niigata 6MQG31EZ diesel engines.
-The vessel is currently being reconfigured to accept 4 HS Turbochargers 4800 series turbochargers.
+As of April 2010, the vessel was being reconfigured to accept 4 HS Turbochargers 4800 series turbochargers.
 She displaces 1,900 tonnes.
 Her IMO Number is 7338561.

 History

 The ship was built in 1971 by Hayashikane Shipbuilding & Engineering Co Ltd, Nagasaki as Toko Maru.
+Commissioned by the Japanese government as a fisheries inspection vessel, it supported the Japanese fishing fleet operating in international waters.
+After 25 years of service, deterioration of the hull, engines and other facilities led to the ship being decommissioned.
+It was replaced with a new, larger Toko Maru, capable of supporting Japanese fishing at greater distances and rougher seas in the Indian and Atlantic Oceans.

 In 1996, she was sold to Premier Fishing, South Africa and renamed Kelso.
 In 2009, she was sold to Bill Schlagel of California who intended to convert her into a luxury motor yacht, and renamed her Titanic.
 On 16 August 2009, Titanic visited St Helena where it was discovered that she was not displaying her name.
 The vessel's name was not on shipping registers either.
 It was established that the vessel was bona fide.
 She departed the next day.

-Titanic is now owned by White Star Line Ltd. On 31 March 2010, Titanic developed a leak while on a voyage from Grenada to Puerto Rico where she was to undergo a refit.> Crew member Mark Corbett used the yacht's satellite phone to call his best friend Alex Evans' mobile phone.
+On 31 March 2010, Titanic developed a leak while on a voyage from Grenada to Puerto Rico where she was to undergo a refit.
+Crew member Mark Corbett used the yacht's satellite phone to call his friend Alex Evans's mobile phone.
 Evans received the call while in a DIY shop in Aberystwyth, Wales.
 He took down details including the position of the ship, which was 108 nmi southeast of St Croix, (at 16°17.276′N 63°44.239′W), writing the details on a till receipt.
 Evans then went to the local RNLI lifeboat station and telephoned the Coastguard at Milford Haven and asked to be put through to the Maritime Rescue Co-ordination Centre (MRCC) at Falmouth from where the rescue was co-ordinated at a distance of over 4000 mi.